-WTO rules have played an important role in mitigating the consequences of the 2008-9 Global Financial and Economic Crisis.
+Since 2001, WTO Members have been negotiating in the context of the WTO Doha Development Round on rules for the further liberalisation of international trade.
+To the disappointment of many, years of negotiations so far have resulted in only limited agreements on new rules for international trade, achieved in Bali in December 2013 and in Nairobi in December 2015.
+However, the current WTO rules have played an important role in mitigating the consequences of the 2008-9 Global Financial and Economic Crisis.
 In the face of the dramatic drop in production and exports as well as high unemployment experienced by many countries during the 2008-9 crisis, it was feared that countries would resort to trade protectionist measures to support their domestic industries.
 During the Great Depression of the 1930s, the adoption of such protectionist measures deepened and lengthened the economic crisis considerably, which in turn led to political upheaval and radicalization, international tension and, eventually, war.
-The WTO and its rules have contributed much to the fact that countries did not - in a significant manner - resort to disruptive protectionism in response to the Global Financial and Economic Crisis and that history did not repeat itself.
-However, continued vigilance is called for because unemployment, poverty and inequality persist in many countries leading to pressure on governments by domestic industries calling for protection from foreign competition, with the trade war between the US and China being the most prominent example.
-The consequences of the COVID-19 pandemic for the global economy may exacerbate this trend even further, unless restrained by Members' respect for their legal obligations under WTO law.
+The WTO and its rules have contributed much to the fact that countries did not - in any significant manner - resort to protectionism in response to the Global Financial and Economic Crisis and that history did not repeat itself.
+However, continued vigilance is called for because high levels of unemployment persist in many countries leading to pressure on governments by domestic industries calling for protection from foreign competition.
+Moreover, most present-day protectionist measures no longer take the form of high tariffs or small quotas (both easy to detect) but instead hide in domestic regulation or domestic policy measures.